YarnSpinnerTool/YarnSpinner-Godot/docs/Home.md

 To the extent possible, deviations from the way that Unity integration works have been avoided so that the original documentation remains a good resource.
 The biggest exceptions are the specifics of how the plugin integrates with the Godot editor, and how engine-specific features like Localization work.
 Additionally, any use of coroutines from the Unity integration are replaced in YarnSpinner-Godot with `async Task`.

 This Wiki will describe what differences there are from the Unity version, and how to integrate the addon with your project.

+For information about samples included in this repository, see [Samples](./Samples.md) To begin using the plugin in your own project, [Install the plugin](./Installation.md)